davorg/dmp/chapters/chapter03.md

 This has been a very quick overview of using the DBI.
-There are a number of other functions and the most useful ones are listed in appendix A. More detailed documentation comes with the DBI module and your chosen DBD modules.
+There are a number of other functions and the most useful ones are listed in [Appendix A](ch018.xhtml).
+More detailed documentation comes with the DBI module and your chosen DBD modules.

 ## Data::Dumper